MohitNaskar/ML-Foundations/README.md

-# 🚀 100 Days of Machine Learning
+# 🚀 Foundation of Machine Learning

 This repository documents my journey of learning and implementing **Machine Learning from scratch**, covering everything from **mathematical foundations to advanced algorithms and real-world projects**.